wearedevx/navitia-docker-compose/README.md

 # navitia_docker_compose

-docker compose with micro containers, one for each navitia's service
+docker-compose with micro containers, one for each navitia's service

 This repository is not actively maintained, and not ready for production use.
 It's currently for testing only, as far as Kisio Digital (ex CanalTP) is concerned.

-# how to use
+## How to use

 You'll need docker and docker-compose (tested with docker v1.12.1 and docker-compose v1.8.1)